Creative Predictive Analytics Challenge: How Can Your Data Make an Impact?

 If marketers and pioneering thinkers are to overcome the challenges that arise in the digital age, they must be tasked to successfully combine creativity, marketing, analytics, technology and management.
 This fascinating real-world exercise gave students the tools needed to deal with a full range of businesses scenarios and build a successful career in today’s business environment.

-ESCP Europe and its CMC would like to congratulate the winning teams on their impressive performance.
+ESCP Business School and its CMC would like to congratulate the winning teams on their impressive performance.

 Interested in becoming a manager who understands how to implement creativity in marketing analytics?
-Check out how ESCP Europe‘s programmes will equip you with the tools you’ll need!
+Check out how ESCP Business School‘s programmes will equip you with the tools you’ll need!